RosaeNLG/rosaenlg/packages/english-verbs-helper/README.md

 - use `english-verbs-irregular` for a list of irregular verbs (with their preterit and past participle)
 - use `english-verbs-gerunds` for a list of irregular gerunds (`ing`)

+These resources are not declared as dependencies so that they are not automatically bundled in a browser package.

 If you do not provide linguistic resources, very basic rules will be used: adding `ing` for gerunds, and `ed` for past and participles.